dmsi-io/gha-k8s-teardown/README.md

           GHA_ACCESS_TOKEN: ${{ secrets.GHA_ACCESS_TOKEN }}
 ```

-> It is recommended create this GHA in its own yaml file with `delete` as the only trigger.
+> It is recommended to create this GHA in its own yaml file with `delete` as the only trigger.
 This will only be ran if the action exists within the [default branch](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#delete).

 ### Optional inputs